Mischa Barton: 2008–2018: Independent films

-2019–present: The Hills: New Beginnings and acting
+2019–present: The Hills reboot, Neighbours and film roles

-At the 2018 MTV Video Music Awards, MTV announced a reboot of The Hills entitled The Hills: New Beginnings, slated to premiere in 2019.
+At the 2018 MTV Video Music Awards, MTV announced a reboot of The Hills titled The Hills: New Beginnings, slated to premiere in 2019.
 Barton was announced as part of the cast of the new series.
 She did not return for the second season.
 Barton had a cameo appearance in Spree, which starred Joe Keery of Stranger Things and premiered at the 2020 Sundance Film Festival.
-In October 2021, Barton was tapped to play an aspiring detective Miranda Green in the crime thriller film Invitation To A Murder, directed by Stephen Shimek.
+In October 2021, Barton was tapped to play an aspiring detective Miranda Green in the crime thriller film Invitation to a Murder, directed by Stephen Shimek.

+In April 2023 it was announced that Barton would be a guest star in the rebooted Australian soap opera, Neighbours on Amazon Freevee and Australia's Network 10.
+Barton plays Reece Sinclair, who is the daughter of an American billionaire investing in Lassiters.

+In 2025, Barton will star in Sleepwalker, a psychological thriller alongside Hayden Panettiere and Justin Chatwin.
+In the same year she was cast in Bad News on the Doorstep, a 1950s mafia crime thriller.

+In October 2025 it was reported that Barton will make her UK stage debut in a new touring production of James M. Cain's 1943 novel, Double Indemnity, set to premiere in early 2026.
+Barton will play the female lead character, Phyllis Dietrichson.